Burial & Cemetery

 Direct burial offers a path that honors the deceased through simplicity and respect for the natural process of passing.
 By choosing a simple burial, you are not showing "less respect"; rather, you are often choosing a more authentic and financially responsible way to handle a difficult life transition.
 As trends move toward green options and digital memorials, the "direct" approach remains the most flexible foundation for a modern farewell.

-Success: Choosing direct burial allows you to focus your financial resources on a meaningful memorial or a legacy gift rather than expensive funeral industry overhead.
+The main thing: Choosing direct burial allows you to focus your financial resources on a meaningful memorial or a legacy gift rather than expensive funeral industry overhead.

-Written by Sarah Goldberg
+Written by

-Check out our free planning tools to put what you learned into action.
+Explore our free-to-use planning tools to put what you learned into action.